Penrith, Cumbria: Early medieval period

 After the departure of the Romans (c.
 450 CE), the north became a patchwork of warring Celtic tribes (Hen Ogledd).
 One of these may have been Rheged, perhaps with a centre in the Eden valley and covering the area formerly held by the Carvetti.
 However, this has been disputed by historians.
 The Rheged Centre, just outside Penrith, commemorates the name.

 During the 7th century, the region was invaded by the Angles, a Germanic tribe which moved west from Northumbria.
 The Celtic place-names in the region such as Penrith, Blencow, Culgaith, Penruddock, were now joined by settlements ending in "-ham" (estate) and "-ton" (farm), such as Askham, Barton, Clifton, Plumpton and Stainton.

 From about 870, the area became subject to Viking settlement by Norse from Dublin and the Hebrides, along with Danes from Yorkshire.
 Settlements with names ending in "-by" ("village") and "-thorpe" ("hamlet") were largely on higher ground – the Vikings were pastoralists, the Angles arable farmers.
 Examples are Melkinthorpe, Langwathby, Lazonby, and Ousby.
-Little and Great Dockray in Penrith itself are Norse names.
+Little and Great Dockray (not to be confused with the nearby village Dockray) in Penrith itself are Norse names.

 The Penrith Hoard of Viking silver brooches was found in the Eden valley at Flusco Pike, Penrith, as were 253 pieces of silver at Lupton.

 Two cross-shafts and four hogbacks, along with a small cross found immediately to the west of St Andrew's Church, known as the "Giant's Grave" and "Giant's Thumb" (c.
 920s), have long prompted speculation.
 They may have been separate items brought together by an antiquary or they may be a genuine group.
 They appear to be an Anglo-Norse fusion of Christian and Norse motifs, but it is still debated whether they are linked to the King of the Strathclyde Cumbrians, Owain ap Dyfnwal (fl.
 934).
 It is thought that Strathclyde British had settled in parts of north Cumbria in the 10th century.